crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 3. You will create a task on [Crowdflower](http://www.crowdflower.com/) to have workers assess your predictions.
 You will use their labels to recalculate your classifier's accuracy.

 **Extra Credit**: We will run a little competition on the assignment for extra credit.
 The task is simple: whoever can deliver the largest list of urls to acutal, gun-violence articles will get extra credit, and much loving praise.
 This can mean you build a super-accurate classifier, or a super effective crawler, or both.
 We will describe the details of the competition at the end of the assignment.

+**Note:** We recommend using your account on biglab for this assignment.
+Depending on how successful you are in Part 1, you might end up with large numbers of files to process.
+The biglab machines have more memory than eniac (and I assume more than your laptop...) and will save you from running into memory issues (which can result in tragic situations, like not being able to watch netflix while your code runs...).
+You can use ssh to access your account on biglab like below.

+	$ ssh epavlick@biglab.seas.upenn.edu
+	epavlick@biglab.seas.upenn.edu's password:
+	SEAS SuSE Linux 13.1
+	$ mkdir assignment5 # make a directory to work in
+	$ cd assignment5 # go into that directory and being working

 <h3>Part 1: Pub(lication) Crawl</h3>